-The 6-second lenght can be a limitation for some, but for many others it triggers creativity, leading to very innovating and engaging productions.
-Plus, being so short Vine videos are much more likely to be viewed, specially in mobile devices.
+The 6-second length can be a limitation for some, but for many others, it triggers creativity, leading to very innovative and engaging productions.
+Plus, being so short, Vine videos are much more likely to be viewed, especially on mobile devices.
 They are a very effective way to reach and engage massive audiences.

-A big plus is that this short clips are a great fit for tight budgets, and has potential to reach massive audiences:
+A big plus is that these short clips are a great fit for tight budgets, and have the potential to reach massive audiences:

-- The clips are easily shareable in some of the most relevant social networks like Twitter, Facebook or Tumblr
+- The clips are easily shareable on some of the most relevant social networks like Twitter, Facebook, or Tumblr

-- These factors combined make that Vine videos are easy to go viral and increase the author or the brand’s popularity.
+- These factors combined make Vine videos easy to go viral and increase the author or the brand's popularity.

-With such a huge and fast-growing user base, and being a creativity stimulating platform where you can host and share low-cost videos for free, Vina has already attracted lots of brands and creatives whom are exploiting the site’s opportunities in video marketing and to promote their creative work.
+With such a huge and fast-growing user base and being a creativity-stimulating platform where you can host and share low-cost videos for free, Vina has already attracted lots of brands and creatives who are exploiting the site's opportunities in video marketing and promoting their creative work.

-If you’re up for the challenge of exploiting creativity in 6 seconds, Vine is for you.back to menu ↑
+If you're up for the challenge of exploiting creativity in 6 seconds, Vine is for you.

 Facebook – The N1 Social Network

-Facebook is one of the most participative social networks, and its massive base of 1.39 Billion active users per month are there awaiting to be amused by your content.
+Facebook is one of the most participative social networks, and its massive base of 1.39 Billion active users per month is there waiting to be amused by your content.
 This platform offers great resources for video marketing and content promotion: